onlivfe/desktop/README.md

 This is very early in progress, there aren't any installable packages yet.

-### Smart Screen

-Edge and Chrome apparently treat all unsigned executables as viruses.
-Getting a trusted signing certificate would cost a lot of money, which we're not doing for a hobby project.

-There's a decent chance that you can click on "Show more" type of buttons to manage to still download the self-signed executable.
-You could also use Firefox with download scanning disabled.
-Or you could completely disable smart screen (We wouldn't recommend it though).

-If you're paranoid about the security or just really techy, We welcome you to [build the app from source](#building) yourself.

 ## License

-To be determined.

 Note that the license is [AGPL](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).
 This is mainly meant to prevent anyone from commercializing this application.